 If I told you that Event Management School has been described by the International Festival and Events Association’s (IFEA) CEO Steve Schmader as part “Who Wants to be a Millionaire” and part “Celebrity Apprentice,” I’d bet you’d want to be in on the fun?

-As an instructor, Event Management School is one of the highlights of my year.
-The attendees have been from many different sectors, including park and recreation departments, municipalities and branches of the military.
+Well it is true, it has been described like that and I’ll tell you more about what Event Management School is like, but first let me tell you that as an instructor, Event Management School is one of the highlights of my year.
+The attendees are from many different sectors, including park and recreation departments, municipalities and branches of the military.
 The enormous depth and wealth of the knowledge and experience of the attendees has been impressive and the atmosphere at the Event Management School at Oglebay encourages the development of life-long relationships with your fellow students.

 I hope you will join us at the Event Management School in January!

-Genoways, a 30-year veteran of the festivals and events industry, is a Certified Festival & Event Executive (CFEE) and currently serves as Chair of the World Board of Directors and a member of the President’s Council of the International Festivals & Events Association.
+Becky Genoways, CFEE is a leading industry consultant and former President and CEO of On the Waterfront, Inc., a multiple-event production company located in Illinois.
+Genoways is a 30-year veteran of the festivals and events industry and is the Immediate Past Chair of the IFEA World Board of Directors and a member of the President’s Council of the International Festivals & Events Association.